fragmatic-io/drupal-plugin/README.md

 ### 2. Enable the Plugin

-After installing the plugin, enable it using Drush or the Drupal admin interface:
+After installing the plugin, enable it using Drush:

 ```bash
 drush en dxp_utilities -y